kcdragon/mongration/README.md

 ## Usage

-The primary usage will be through the Rake tasks `db:migrate` and `db:migrate:rollback`.
+The primary usage will be through the Rake tasks `db:migrate` and `db:rollback`.
 Migrate will run all migrations that have not been run before.
 Rollback will rollback the previous migration.

 Migration files have the following structure: